Sala2-0/Arona/README.md

 ### Success Factor
 Success Factor (S/F) is an experimental statistics ratio aiming to show a clans overall success over a CB season.

+The hope is that S/F could give a new perspective on a clans position on the leaderboards.
-The hope is that S/F could determine whether a clan spammed games or put in actual effort to reach their position on the leaderboards.
+<br> For example, S/F could determine whether a clan spammed games or put in actual effort to reach their position on the leaderboards.

 $Formula: \dfrac{\text{rating}^L}{\text{battles}}$